donia-lab/MetaBGC/MetaBGC-Development/README.md

     1. F1_Plot.png : F1 score plot of all the spHMMs and the F1 cutoff threshold.
     2. *.hmm : A set of spHMMs that perform above the F1 cutoff threshold.
     3. <prot_family_name>_F1_Cutoff.tsv: HMM search cutoff scores to be used for each high-performance spHMM interval.
-    4. <prot_family_name>_Scores.tsv: FP, TP and FN scores of the the HMM search for all the spHMMs.
+    4. <prot_family_name>_Scores.tsv: FP, TP and FN read counts of the the HMM search for all the spHMMs.
     5. <prot_family_name>_FP_Reads.tsv: The false positive reads.
 These are reads identified in the spHMM search but are derived from the TP genes in the BLAST search.
     ```
   	>**Because synthetic datasets do not fully represent real data, please be aware that some of the spHMM cutoffs may need to be further tuned after running MetaBGC on a real metagenomic dataset, as was done with the Type II polyketide cyclase cutoffs in the original MetaBGC publication.**